 I paired this Vegetarian Chili Cheese Dip with the Mission Thin & Crispy Tortilla Chips.
 I love how these chips are so perfectly crispy, just like restaurant-style tortilla chips.

 All of the Mission Chips are made with just four simple ingredients, including sea salt.
 That’s probably why they’re so fresh and tasty on their own.
 My family often snacks on them straight out of the bag!

 Plus, they’re made without any artificial flavors or colors, and are 100% gluten-free.
 So, I can feel good about serving them to my family.

-Make sure you check out all the other varieties of Mission Chips as well.
+Make sure you check out all the other varieties as well.
 The Mission Strips Tortilla Chips are another one of my favorites – they are just the perfect shape for dipping!
 They would pair perfectly with this Goat Cheese Dip with Balsamic Roasted Tomatoes.

 And Mission Rounds Tortilla Chips are just perfect for nachos.
 In fact, it’s what I use for my famous Loaded Vegan Nachos.